cjoana/cjoana.github.io/index.md

 - GWs from first-order phase transitions
 - Signals from oscillons and other nonperturbative structures

-I am particularly interested in the potential detectability of these signals by current and future observatories such as LISA, PTA, and advanced ground-based detectors.
+I am particularly interested in the potential detectability of these signals by current and future observatories such as LISA, ET, PTA, and advanced ground-based detectors.

 ---

 ## Interdisciplinary Research

-In addition to cosmology, I have worked on dynamical quantum systems, particularly exciton-polaritons in condensed matter settings.
+In addition to cosmology, I have worked on dynamical *quantum systems*, particularly exciton-polaritons in condensed matter settings.
 My contributions include theoretical modeling of coupled light-matter systems with nonlinear interactions.
 See our [paper](https://arxiv.org/abs/1612.00629) for more detailed information.

+\\
-I have also explored **systems neuroscience**, focusing on how the brain processes visual information.
+I have also explored *systems neuroscience*, focusing on how the brain processes visual information.
 My collaborators and I use advanced statistical and machine learning techniques to match visual stimuli with neural responses in macaques under free-viewing conditions.
 Our publications can be found [here](https://www.nature.com/articles/s41598-022-09405-4) and [here](https://www.eneuro.org/content/10/10/ENEURO.0086-23.2023).
 This research aims to uncover how the brain constructs a coherent visual experience from dynamic environments.
 I am not currenlty engenge in this line of research, but I always find it extremely intersting.

 ---